Cruelty to any animal is not tolerated in Ontario. If you think an animal is in distress or is being abused, call: 1-833-9-ANIMAL (264625).

 - own or possess equipment or structures used in animal fighting

-- fail to comply with standards of care applicable to all animals
+- fail to comply with standards of care applicable to most animals

-Our goal is to ensure that Ontario’s animals are protected and treated in the humane manner that our society expects.
+Our goal is to ensure that Ontario’s animals are protected and treated in the humane manner the people of Ontario expect.

 Animal Care Review Board

 The Animal Care Review Board hears appeals from individuals whose animals have been seized or who have been issued orders.

 - Criminal Code (Department of Justice - Canada)

 - Dog Owners’ Liability Act (Ministry of the Attorney General)

 - Fish and Wildlife Conservation Act (Ministry of Natural Resources and Forestry)